stoyan-stoyanov/llmflows/CONTRIBUTING.md

 ```

 Then, press the "New Pull Request" button on GitHub.
 In the title field, clearly
-describe what you've accomplished.
-Provide a detailed description in the body.
+describe what the PR is about and provide a short and concise desctioption in the body.

 ## Getting Help